yourbuddy7/javascript-sdk/readme.md

 # Selz JavaScript SDK

-The Selz JavaScript SDK is a lightweight JavaScript library to allow you to build ecommerce into any web application.
+The Selz JavaScript SDK is a lightweight library to allow you to build ecommerce into any web application.
 You can query for product information, manage shopping carts, and checkout.

 It is assumed you have knowledge of JavaScript to use this library.